 The scope of anthropology as a discipline means that our undergraduate courses must cover a wide variety of topics.
-At the University of Minnesota, you are required to take at least one course in each of the following anthropological subfields:
+At the University of Minnesota, you are required to take courses in at least three of the following anthropological subfields:

 In addition to meeting the major requirements, many of our courses also satisfy CLA degree requirements, such as diversity credits and writing-intensive curriculums.
 With the breadth and depth of anthropology courses available, students are guaranteed to find classes that both interest them and fulfill graduation requirements.